powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 ![Instants & states](/_static/img/States_AUTO.png)

-States are not directly added to a FARAO CRAC object model; they are implicitly created by business objects that are described in the following paragraphs ([CNECs](#cnecs) and [remedial actions](#remedial-actions-and-usages-rules)).
+States are not directly added to a OpenRAO CRAC object model; they are implicitly created by business objects that are described in the following paragraphs ([CNECs](#cnecs) and [remedial actions](#remedial-actions-and-usages-rules)).

 Instants are added one after the other in the CRAC object.